-Vulnerable families across the world are at risk from the coronavirus pandemic
+Vulnerable families across the world are at risk from COVID-19

 Working with communities

-CARE’s response to infectious disease, such as the Ebola outbreaks in West Africa and the DRC, has centred on bolstering community mobilisation activities to raise public awareness and promote safe health and hygiene behaviours.
+CARE’s previous responses to infectious disease, such as the Ebola outbreaks in West Africa and the DRC, centred on bolstering community mobilisation activities to raise public awareness and promote safe health and hygiene behaviours.
 In our Ebola response we were able to engage effectively thanks to our existing community ties in countries heavily affected by the outbreak.
-Our response to COVID-19 will similarly build on close cooperation with community members.
+Our response to COVID-19 similarly builds on close cooperation with community members.

 Supporting women and girls

-There’s no question that women will be on the frontlines of the response to COVID-19, increasing their risk of contracting the virus:
+There’s no question that women are on the frontlines of the response to COVID-19, increasing their risk of contracting the virus:

 - Women as caregivers: women are the most frequent carers in families and face additional burdens caring for the sick when healthcare systems are overwhelmed, and for children when schools are closed.

 - Women as healthcare workers: about 70% of health and social workers worldwide – the backbone of an infectious disease response – are women.